grbl/grbl/README.md

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 It will run on a vanilla Arduino (Duemillanove/Uno) as long as it sports an Atmega 328.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
-It is able to m	aintain more than 30kHz of stable, jitter free control pulses.
+It is able to maintain more than 30kHz of stable, jitter free control pulses.

 It accepts standards-compliant G-code and has been tested with the output of several CAM tools with no problems.
 Arcs, circles and helical motion are fully supported, as well as, other basic functional g-code commands.
 Functions and variables are not currently supported, but may be included in future releases in a form of a pre-processor.